stavro/arc/README.md

   * Optional transformations of the uploaded file
   * Where to put your files (the storage directory)
   * What to name your files
   * How to secure your files (private?
-Or publically accessible?)
+Or publicly accessible?)
   * Default placeholders

 To start off, generate an attachment definition: